dmrom7/geogbrowns/content/event/2021-09-24-PGR_drinks/index.md

 ---
-title: PGR Social - Drinks in the Park
+title: PGR Social - Drinks in new student bar

-event: PGR Social - Drinks in the Park
+event: PGR Social - Drinks in new student bar
 event_url:

-location: Brandon Hill
+location: The Beckfords
 address:
   street:
-  city: Bristol
+  city: Senate House, 24 Tyndall Ave
   region:
-  postcode: 'BS1 5RR'
+  postcode: 'BS8 1TQ'
   country: United Kingdom

 summary: Evening social!
-Drinks provided <3
-abstract: "You are cordially invited to drinking in the park near Cabot Tower at 5:15pm on Friday the 1st of October.
-Please bring yourselves and maybe picnic blankets for your own comfort.
-Drinks will be provided and special requests will be considered:))"
+abstract: "You are cordially invited to drinking in the Beckford bar in Senate house at 5:15pm on Friday the 1st of October.
+We decided to change the location due to weather predictions.
+Beckfords is a new student bar in senate house, that opened just a week ago!
+During 'Friday wine club' you can enjoy 25% of all the wines.
+For this event we wont be able to provide drinks due to last minute changes.
+Everybody is welcomed to join!"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.